ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-2.md

 what this deep learning model has been trained to do.

 ## Goal

-Given cutout of each source in an image along with their respective x and y coordinates, this program calls on a pre-trained machine learnining model that will return a subset of cutouts of sources to use for point spread function (PSF) creation.
+Given cutout of each source in an image along with their respective x and y coordinates, this program calls on an already trained ML model that will return a subset of cutouts of sources to use for PSF creation.
 It also returns the x and y coordinates of these sources that can be used to pass into the python module TRIPPy in order to create the desired PSF.

 ## Method